cdeleuze/pktxdiag.sty/README.md

 ## A TikZ-based LaTeX package for drawing packet exchange diagrams

-Have a look at the wiki for a few examples.
+Have a look at the wiki for a few examples and the userguide in pdf form.

-To know more, see `userguide.tex` (compile to pdf with pdflatex).
+The userguide source is `userguide.tex`, compile it to pdf with

+    pdflatex userguide
+    pdflatex userguide
+    makeindex userguide
+    pdflatex userguide